openvinotoolkit/openvino_notebooks/notebooks/223-text-prediction/README.md

 ![image2](https://user-images.githubusercontent.com/95569637/226101538-e204aebd-a34f-4c8b-b90c-5363ba41c080.jpeg)

 This is a demonstration in which a user can have a conversation with the model.
-The User provides some input based upon which the model generates a response,the user can further talk to the model as if having chat with the model.
+The user provides some input based on which the model generates a response.
+The user can further talk to the model as if having a chat with the model.

-The following image shows and example of a conversation.
+The following image shows an example of a conversation.

 ![image](https://user-images.githubusercontent.com/95569637/226102963-ab545346-175b-4eb5-94f6-f2c0a4d573f5.png)
 ## Notebook Contents